 - The review committee will ONLY view submitted information after the application deadline.

 - Confirm Receipt of the Submission: log in and select SUBMIT at the bottom of the form.
 An email will be sent to you and GSDO.

 - A 500-1000 word narrative statement discussing how your academic and personal experiences at the University of Minnesota have contributed to your thinking about issues of equity, diversity, and social justice.
 Give examples of your experiences or involvement with equity, diversity, and or social justice.

-- A 500-word abstract of your current scholarly, research, thesis or capstone experience.
+- An abstract (500 words max) of your current scholarly, research, thesis or capstone experience..

 - A current curriculum vitae.

 - Two letters of recommendation:

 - One letter, preferably from your adviser or a member of your examining committee, to support your academic involvement with issues directly or tangentially related to equity, diversity, and/or social justice.

 - One letter, from a colleague or former student, who can attest to your manifestation of a commitment to diversity, equity, and/or social justice.

 - Your letters should be sent directly by your recommenders as an email attachment to email@example.com by 11:59 p.m.
 (CST), Friday, April 15, 2022.